 Cons: Only a small amount of wood grain will show.
-Oil-based semi-solid versions will penetrate and perform much better the water-based versions.
+Oil-based semi-solid versions will penetrate and perform much better than water-based versions.

-Semi-transparent stains contain pigment that highlights the natural grain while sealing the surface.
-The semi-transparent wood and decking stain is our favorite.
+Semi-transparent deck stains contain pigments that highlight the natural grain while sealing the surface.
+The semi-transparent wood and decking stains are our favorite.
 Both water and oil-based are available.

-Pros: Average to better then average UV protection.
+Pros: Average to better-than-average UV protection.
 Shows natural grain.
 Very good penetration.
 In most scenarios can be cleaned and re-coated easily.
-Can be removed with a deck stain stripper.
+They can be removed with a deck stain stripper.

 Cons: Most water-based versions perform poorly compared to the oils.
-Many states with the Low VOC laws have a limited amount of quality oil based stains available.
+Many states with Low VOC laws have a limited amount of quality oil-based stains available.
 May need to buy online if in a Low VOC area.

 Transparent deck coatings look the most natural as they contain minimal pigment.
-Average life of a transparent decking stain is about 1 year.
+The average life of a transparent decking stain is about 1 year.
 Mostly oil-based only are available.

 Cons: Below average UV protection.
 Typically need to be re-coated annually.